ABOUT THE RACE

 START, FINISH, DISTANCE AND TIME LIMIT

-Start – 3/2/2023 at 10:00 on the embankment between the First and Second dam in town Jablonec nad Nisou
+Start - mass on 2 February 2024 at 9:00 a.m. on the dam between the first and second dam in Jablonec nad Nisou

 CATEGORY